Exploring the world's grossest caves

 “I couldn’t see anything, so I was swimming blind.
 But I felt water flowing toward me, and so I swam against the current.
 Then I felt water pushing up from underneath me, so I nosedived down into this hole.
 About 25 feet down, I go through another entrance and find myself in a big chamber completely covered by bright orange sponges.”

 Gibb and Rouquette-Cathala had to swim backward to get out of the cave, and Rouquette-Cathala refused to go back in.
-“I said, ‘Yeah, it’s like really poor visibility and it’s a little unstable, but I haven’t spent the last five years looking for this place to not dive it,’ ” Gibb recalled.
+“I said, ‘Yeah, it’s like really poor visibility, and it’s a little unstable, but I haven’t spent the last five years looking for this place to not dive it,’ ” Gibb recalls.

 When she’s not looking for caves, you can find Gibb in her dive shop in Tulum, Mexico.
 Tulum has cenotes – picturesque, crystal clear caverns that are relatively safe for beginner cave divers.
-The cenotes are pretty, Gibb said, but she much prefers the mucky, stinky, dangerous caves that she has discovered herself.
+The cenotes are pretty, Gibb says, but she much prefers the mucky, stinky and dangerous caves that she has discovered herself.

-“I get to see places that no human on Earth has ever seen before,” she said.
+“I get to see places that no human on Earth has ever seen before,” she says.
 “How cool is that?”

 Local journalism is essential.